Azure Storage scalability and performance targets for storage accounts

+This article details the scalability and performance targets for Azure storage accounts.
 The scalability and performance targets listed here are high-end targets, but are achievable.
 In all cases, the request rate and bandwidth achieved by your storage account depends upon the size of objects stored, the access patterns utilized, and the type of workload your application performs.

 |Number of storage accounts per region per subscription, including both standard and premium accounts||250|

-|Max number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account||No limit|
+|Maximum number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account||No limit|

-|Maximum request rate1 per storage account||20,000 requests per second2|
+|Maximum request rate1 per storage account||20,000 requests per second|

-|Maximum ingress1 per storage account (regions other than US and Europe)||5 Gbps if RA-GRS/GRS enabled, 20 Gbps for LRS/ZRS2|
+|Maximum ingress1 per storage account (regions other than US and Europe)||5 Gbps if RA-GRS/GRS is enabled, 10 Gbps for LRS/ZRS2|

-|Maximum egress for general-purpose v1 storage accounts (US regions)||20 Gbps if RA-GRS/GRS enabled, 30 Gbps for LRS/ZRS2|
+|Maximum egress for general-purpose v1 storage accounts (US regions)||20 Gbps if RA-GRS/GRS is enabled, 30 Gbps for LRS/ZRS2|

-|Maximum egress for general-purpose v1 storage accounts (non-US regions)||10 Gbps if RA-GRS/GRS enabled, 15 Gbps for LRS/ZRS2|
+|Maximum egress for general-purpose v1 storage accounts (non-US regions)||10 Gbps if RA-GRS/GRS is enabled, 15 Gbps for LRS/ZRS2|

 2 Azure Storage replication options include:

 - RA-GRS: Read-access geo-redundant storage.
 If RA-GRS is enabled, egress targets for the secondary location are identical to those for the primary location.